 Binyon also seems to enjoy himself on “Shirt Tail Stomp,” one of the novelty tunes that “the Pollack band without Pollack” recorded to satisfy popular demand.
 His big tone stays intact through all of the mooing and whinnying:

 Benny Goodman “created” this number after a recording engineer overheard his band mocking a cornball jazz act.
 Binyon has the perhaps dubious honor of appearing on three of its five versions on record.
-In addition to reading, doubling and improvising, apparently he was also a capable musical clown.
+In addition to reading, doubling, and improvising, he was apparently also a capable musical clown.

 Binyon could obviously fit into a variety of musical settings, from Pollack’s snappy dance band setting to looser blowing sessions and everything between; trumpeter and band organizer Red Nichols had even started hiring him on orchestral pop dates modeled after Paul Whiteman (though mostly doubling oboe and flute as well as tenor sax, with Babe Russin handling solos).
 He was nothing if not versatile, and a versatile musician was usually a busy one.